Checkpoint Docs

 Configuration Options

-The pixel script accepts several data attributes for configuration:
+The pixel script accepts configuration via data attributes or query parameters:

 <script